 What is pediatric endocrinology?

 Pediatric endocrinology is a medical specialty that focuses on the endocrine system.
-The endocrine system consists of glands and organs around your body that produce hormones.
+This system consists of glands and organs around your body that produce hormones.

 Hormones are chemicals made in the glands that travel through your blood to organs and tissues, where they deliver various messages.
 The messages give your organs instructions that control vital bodily functions like: